Museums and art galleries

 Writing and writers

 The Poverty Bay Herald was first published in Gisborne on 5 January 1874.
 Its name changed to the Gisborne Herald in 1939.
-In 2011 it was one of the last remaining privately owned and operated daily papers in New Zealand.
-Neighbouring Muirs Bookshop, established in 1905, has long ranked as one of the best independent bookstores in New Zealand.
+In 2019 it was one of the last remaining privately owned and operated daily papers in New Zealand.
+Neighbouring Muirs Bookshop, established in 1905, has long been one of the best independent bookstores in New Zealand.

 Joseph Angus Mackay, a newspaper man who lived in Gisborne from 1911, was active in gathering local history and published the book Historic Poverty Bay and the East Coast in 1950.